Antarctica Ski & Sail

 We tuck into tiny Skonthorpe Cove for the night, a small amphitheatre in the ice cliffs and a favourite of the old Norwegian whalers who frequented these waters 100 years ago.
 The sense of tranquillity and overpowering majesty of the towering peaks is often broken by the roar of avalanches or cracking and crashing of ice falls as Avalanche Glacier continues its inexorable advance into the sea.
 As we go exploring in the zodiac or kayaks, it’s wise to be prepared for waves generated by the massive chunks of ice falling into the sea.
 Interestingly, the towering ice cliffs are actually floating on the sea as an ice shelf.

-DAY 13: MT BANCK
+DAY 16: MT BANCK

 Today’s objective is Mt Banck.
 As we skin up the 970m mountain we negotiate our way between deep crevasses and get a chance to peer into their mysterious neon blue depths.
 From the summit it’s a fast ski back to the waiting yacht, visible as a few pixels far below.

-DAY 14: BRUCE ISLAND
+DAY 17: BRUCE ISLAND

 An early morning start and we head to Bruce Island for a 3 hour 400m ski ascent with the reward being a fabulous ski back to the zodiac.

-DAY 15: BASE CAMP ICEBIRD
+DAY 18: BASE CAMP OCEAN TRAMP

 We take a brisk sail across the Gerlache Strait to enter the Neumayer Channel and as we make our way down this narrow cut between Wiencke Island and Anvers Island we’re likely to see orcas who often range through this beat.
 Tonight we tie ourselves into the ‘Ice Marina’, the vestiges of winter sea ice which fill Port Lockroy at this time of the year.
-Using ice screws and other anchors we tie the yacht securely alongside the ice and enjoy some true ski in ski out yachting from ‘Base Camp Icebird’.
+Using ice screws and other anchors we tie the yacht securely alongside the ice and enjoy some true ski in ski out yachting from ‘Base Camp Ocean Tramp’.

-DAY 16: JABET PEAK
+DAY 19: JABET PEAK

 We drop our skis straight off the yacht onto the sea ice and skin over to the tide crack from where we ascend onto Harbour Glacier and traverse across to the base of Jabet Peak.
 A three hour climb rewards us with spectacular views, Thunder Glacier to the north with the Fife Brothers range towering above, and across the Neumayer Strait snowy Mt Francais, the highest peak on the peninsula at 2760m, rises majestically above all else.
-A fast ski down to traverse the glacier once again, and back home to Icebird.
+A fast ski down to traverse the glacier once again, and back home to Ocean Tramp.

-DAY 17: PORT LOCKROY BASE
+DAY 20: PORT LOCKROY BASE

 A morning visit to historic Port Lockroy Base better known as the Penguin Post Office where the United Kingdom Heritage Trust has carefully preserved the historic base dating from 1944.
 Port Lockroy was pivotal to the early days of exploration and of fascinating Operation Tabarin, a secret wartime initiative to counter Nazi intelligence.
 The carefully preserved artefacts, even tins of food and antiquated risqué paintings of 1940’s temptresses, contribute to an acute sense of time warp.
 For the afternoon – a quick ski over to Dorian Bay and a visit to another historic hut which was used as a refuge for ski plane operations to Port Lockroy in the 1970’s.